 Maui’s best campgrounds

-Maui campgrounds can be categorized into five types: Haleakala National Park, county, state, private, and unofficial.
+The Maui campgrounds can be split into five types: Haleakala National Park, county, state, private, and unofficial.

-We’ll give you all the details necessary to camp with a permit in designated campgrounds.
+We’ll give you all of the details you will need to camp with a permit in designated Maui campgrounds.

 Drive-in Campgrounds in Haleakala National Park

-Two drive-in campgrounds are offered in Haleakala National Park: Hosmer Grove at 7,000 feet and Kipahulu at sea level.
+Two drive-in campgrounds are offered in Haleakala National Park.
+There is Hosmer Grove at 7,000 feet and Kipahulu down at sea level.
 The two sites could not be more different from one another in terms of climate and terrain.
 However, both sites have amenities like picnic tables, BBQ grills, and pit toilets.
-Note that there are no showers available at either site, and Kipahulu does not have drinking water.
+Please note that there are no showers for use at either site, and Kipahulu does not have drinking water.

-Park fees are for a 3-day pass and are required for every vehicle entering the national park.
-If you plan on visiting both campsites, hiking, or would like to visit the national parks on the Big Island, the annual pass is your best value.
+Park fees are for a 3-day pass and are required for every vehicle that enters the national park.
+If you plan on hiking or visiting both campsites, or if you would like to visit the national parks on the Big Island, the annual pass is your best value.
 Free camping at both sites is on a first come, first served basis.
-There is no food or gas within the park, so make sure to prepare properly.
+There is no food or gas within the park, so make sure to come prepared.

 Hosmer Grove